dfinity/interface-spec/spec/index.md

             cycles_used = es.cycles_used;
           }

+    This formulation checks afterwards that the system call `ic0.call_perform` was not invoked; an implementation can of course trap already when these system calls have been invoked.

     By construction, the (possibly modified) `es.wasm_state` is discarded.

 -   The function `heartbeat` of the `CanisterModule` is defined if the WebAssembly program exports a function `func` named `canister_heartbeat`, and has value